suckrowPierre/DiffuseSynth/README.md

 ## Installation

+!!!
+Installer and Server-Application files are currently unsigned for mac.
+To open right click and click on open.
+Double click won't work

 ### Binary Installations (VST/AU/Standalone)
 Download the latest stable release from the [releases page](https://github.com/suckrowPierre/WaveGenSynth/releases), and follow the instructions for your specific platform.